 If Change History is configured by your DRA Administrator and you have the Generate UI Reports power.
-You can generate change history reports for managed objects in DRA.
+You can generate change history reports for managed objects in DRA and export reports.
 This includes changes made in DRA and outside of DRA.
-You can only generate change history reports from the Web Console.
+You can only generate change history reports from the Web Console, which includes the following types of reports: